Thursday, 12 June 2014

-A pond of water at the temple complex is actually the most important and holy feature of this place.
-According to the legend when the wife of Hindu deity Shiva died, he wept and his tears formed two lakes, one is the lake of Pushkar in Ajmer and the second here at Katas.
+A pond within the temple complex is actually the most important and sacred feature of the site.
+According to legend, when the wife of the Hindu deity Shiva died, he wept, and his tears formed two lakes—one at Pushkar in Ajmer, and the other here at Katas.

 Another view of the temples.
 (13.03.2009.)